As we have seen, pairs provide a primitive “glue” that we can use to

 The order of the first two clauses in the

-matters, since the empty list satisfies null?
+cond matters, since the empty list satisfies null? and also is

 not a pair.